User Admin Manager:

 Automated User Provisioning: How it works

-Using a grid-style form in JD Edwards, users can submit requests for one or more roles to be granted to themselves or to other users.
+Users can submit requests for one or more Roles to be granted to themselves or to other Users, using either:

 The notification message includes full information about the request, including the results of the SoD check (Pass or Fail).